Clery Act Compliance “Game Changer”– What Is It? Why Does It Matter?

 - documentation to determine if crime statistics were submitted to ED appropriately

-Compliance is going to require additional resources at every level of the institution – beginning with the personnel who have been assigned Clery Act compliance duties.
-For many, this new guidance is completely off their radar even though it was made effective for fiscal years beginning after June 30, 2016.
-That means that compliance audits going on right now are subject to the new audit requirements.
+Compliance is going to require additional resources at every level of the institution.
+This begins with the personnel assigned Clery Act compliance duties.
+For many, this new guidance is completely off their radar even though it became effective for fiscal years beginning after June 30, 2016.
+In short, compliance audits going on right now are subject to the new audit requirements.

 In addition, ED has adjusted the department’s civil fines for noncompliance to take into account for inflation.
-Effective April 20, 2017, institutions can now be fined $54,789 per violation whereas previously they would have only been fined $35,000.
+Effective April 20, 2017, Ed can fine institutions $54,789 per violation whereas previously the fine was $35,000.
 The new amount will only apply to civil penalties assessed after April 20, 2017, for associated violations occurring after November 2, 2015.
 Any penalties assessed prior to April 20, 2017, associated with violations that occurred before November 2, 2015, will not be subjected to the new fine limits.

-ED has made it abundantly clear that compliance under the Clery Act is not optional, and the depth of detail in the 2016 audit guidance shows their unwillingness to accept a facade of compliance.
-Protus3 expects these new requirements will compel colleges and universities to devote more internal and external resources and become much engaged in the development of a comprehensive Clery Act compliance program.
+ED has made it abundantly clear that compliance under the Clery Act is not optional.
+Consequently, the depth of detail in the 2016 audit guidance shows their unwillingness to accept a facade of compliance.
+Protus3 expects these new requirements will compel colleges and universities to devote more internal and external resources and also become much engaged in the development of a comprehensive Clery Act compliance program.